carbon-language/carbon-lang/clang/docs/LTOVisibility.rst

-The LTO visibility of a class is used by the compiler to determine which classes the whole-program devirtualization (``-fwhole-program-vtables``) and control flow integrity (``-fsanitize=cfi-vcall``) features apply to.
+The LTO visibility of a class is used by the compiler to determine which classes the whole-program devirtualization (``-fwhole-program-vtables``) and control flow integrity (``-fsanitize=cfi-vcall`` and ``-fsanitize=cfi-mfcall``) features apply to.
 These features use whole-program information, so they require the entire class hierarchy to be visible in order to work correctly.

 If any translation unit in the program uses either of the whole-program devirtualization or control flow integrity features, it is effectively an ODR